 Hiring mistakes for small businesses are way too many.
 First, small business owners have too much on their plate, so they are unable to write good job descriptions when advertising for positions.
 Secondly, in most cases, small businesses have no interview panels because of constrained budgets and lack of management boards.
 That means on top of writing poor job descriptions that do not attract the right applicants, the interviews themselves are subpar, and for that reason they produce subpar recruits.
 Thirdly, small business owners feel obligated to hire their family members and friends as opposed to looking for the best candidates for the job.

 Small businesses should focus on attracting quality talent no matter what it takes.
 Quality talent means that on top of having the right skills for the job, a candidate has what it takes to fit into the company’s culture and drive the company goals.
-Small businesses should compose strong interview panels/hiring teams, write proper job descriptions, and advertise for vacancies on all platforms that potential candidates are likely to be on.
+Small businesses should compose strong interview panels/hiring teams, write proper job descriptions, and advertise for vacancies on all platforms via a staffing agency that potential candidates are likely to be on.
 The interview process needs to be well structured and should never be hurried.

 2. Forgetting to be “the boss”